SSollestre/1510_assignment_04/README.md

 Emildore

 ## Any important comments you'd like to make about your work:
-I started assignment04 on November 23, 2022.
+We started assignment04 on November 23, 2022.

 | Element                           | Location         |
 |-----------------------------------|------------------|